 Walkers with a sit-to-play option include activity panels.
 These hands-on features work on gross and fine motor skills.

 For example, younger babies who are still working on tummy time can benefit.
 When they see the flashing lights and buttons, they push themselves up to reach.
-This strengthens shoulders and arms.
+This strengthens the shoulders and arms.

 Once the baby can sit up, they have better access to the fun.
 Performing tasks like flipping switches or moving beads on a walker help develop hand-eye coordination.